jemstedt/Prompts/Generating text-to-image prompts.md

 If you understand, respond "I understand".

 ### Prompt 2:
+**[Prompt it to use the same structure and tell it if you want some part of the structure to be fixed, for example:]**
-Generate 5 new prompts based on the above prompt structure but the subject has to be a man and the place has to be the stockholm archipelago.
+<br>Generate 5 new prompts based on the above prompt structure but the subject has to be a man and the place has to be the stockholm archipelago.
 The style of the prompts should follow the example prompt.